MarcusRainbow/Neanderthals/README.md

 Reasonable modelling assumptions, exactly symmetric between Sapiens and Neanderthal apart from the miscarriages, do indeed result in genetic compositions in line with those seen in modern white Europeans, as can be seen by running the program with its default parameters.

+## List of files
+* `evolve.py` The simple algorithm, implemented in python.
+To execute it, run `python evolve.py`
+* `evolve_with_male_selection.py` Modified algorithm that allows males rather than females to do the choosing
+* `evolve_multi_gene.py` Algorithm rewritten to handle Mendel's laws correctly.
+Runs more slowly
+* `results.xlsx` Excel spreadsheet showing the results of the algorithm, and tests that examine the assumptions
+* `README.md` This file

 ## Assumptions
 It would be unfeasible to try to exactly model the interaction between Neanderthals and Sapiens.
 We do not have the detailed knowledge or the computer time.
-Moreover, many of the details, such as the nature of the sexual interaction -- rape/monogamy/promiscuity/... -- are unlikely to affect the final genetic composition very significantly.
+Moreover, many of the details, such as the nature of the sexual interaction are unlikely to affect the final genetic composition very significantly.

 The approach we take is very simple.
 There is a single mixed population of individuals.
 The starting state can be chosen, but defaults to equal numbers of male/female Sapiens/Neanderthals, all of whom are initially pure-bred.
-Each individual is represented by a single floating point number between zero and one, representing the proportion of Sapiens genes.
+Each individual is represented by a percentage, representing the proportion of Sapiens genes.
 Whether individuals are male or female, and whether they carry the Neanderthal Y-chromosome, are represented by keeping these individuals in different lists.

 We want to avoid individuals living indefinitely, and this is achieved simply by ordering the lists by age, killing those at the head of the list first to keep the population within predefined limits.